Atlas-OS/docs/docs/getting-started/post-installation/drivers/nvidia.md

 - Download [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall).
 - Open the application and click ``Next``.

-??? question Slow or Stuck Download
+??? question "Is the download unusually slow or stuck?"
     Go to [NVIDIA's advanced driver search](https://www.nvidia.com/download/find.aspx) and download the latest Game Ready Driver after selecting your hardware and operating system.
     Launch NVCleanstall, choose ``Use driver files on disk`` and locate the previously downloaded driver.
 Hit ``Next`` and continue with the installation.